codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

 ### Access to Campus Gym Facilities

 Access by visitors to [campus gym facilities (Dillon Gym)](https://campusrec.princeton.edu/facilities-operations/facility-use-policies) is possible.
-Gym passes are available for $5 each (at the participant's own expense) at the office of the Princeton Conference and Event Services at 71 University Place.
-The office is open from 9:00am through 4:30pm, Monday through Friday.
+Gym passes will be available during the check-in for the dorms.
+These will likely cost around $5 per day and are at the participant's own expense.

 ### Restaurants, Coffeeshops, Bars and Stores